munkacsitomi/mws-restaurant-client-complete/README.md

 - [x] Focus is appropriately managed allowing users to noticeably tab through each of the important elements of the page.
 Modal or interstitial windows appropriately lock focus.
 - [x] Elements on the page use the appropriate semantic elements.
 For those elements in which a semantic element is not available, appropriate ARIA roles are defined.
 - [x] When available in the browser, the site uses a service worker to cache responses to requests for site assets.
 Visited pages are rendered when there is no network access.

+### Requirements for Stage 2

+- [ ] The client application should pull restaurant data from the development server, parse the JSON response, and use the information to render the appropriate sections of the application UI.
+- [ ] The client application works offline.
+JSON responses are cached using the IndexedDB API.
+Any data previously accessed while connected is reachable while offline.
+- [x] The application maintains a responsive design on mobile, tablet and desktop viewports.
+- [x] The application retains accessibility features from the Stage 1 project.
+Images have alternate text, the application uses appropriate focus management for navigation, and semantic elements and ARIA attributes are used correctly.
+- [ ] Lighthouse targets for each category exceed: Progressive Web App: >90, Performance: >70, Accessibility: >90.

 ### Developer Notes